 Android Emergency Location Service (ELS) is a supplemental service that sends enhanced location directly from Android handsets to emergency services when an emergency call is placed.

-Today, ELS works on over 99% of active Android devices (running Android OS version 4.0 /Ice Cream Sandwich and above).
+Today, ELS works on over 99% of active Android devices (running Android OS version 4.1 /Jelly Bean and above).
 It is not a mobile application that the user has to download and install, but is instead built into Google Play Services as part of the Android operating system.

 Benefits of ELS

 - ELS doesn't require any special hardware, downloads or updates.

 - ELS is activated only when the user contacts Emergency Services.

 - Location is computed on the handset and sent to Emergency Services.

 - Location data is sent via Data SMS (per AML specifications) or HTTPS, which are both open, OS-agnostic protocols.

 - ELS location is often more accurate and reliable than cell tower IDs.

 Google partners with mobile network operators/carriers, emergency infrastructure providers, and governments to deploy ELS in a country or region.
 The partner is responsible for setting up and maintaining an ELS Endpoint that can receive ELS location messages whenever a user contacts an official, publicly recognized emergency number.
 We will activate ELS once a partner has built the necessary ELS Endpoint.